About arc42

 -

-System Architecture: The application is divided into two independent sub-systems:
+System Architecture: The application is divided into three independent components:

 -

-Web Application: Built with TypeScript, providing the user interface to play different Y game variants and an external API for bots.
+Web Application: Built with TypeScript, providing the user interface for playing Y, managing accounts, and viewing rankings.

 -